newrelic/newrelic-telemetry-sdk-java/telemetry-http-okhttp/README.md

-This module contains reference implementations of the required interfaces for the SDK to function.
+This module contains reference implementations of the required http client for the SDK to function.

 * `OkHttpPoster` : Implements the `HttpPoster` interface, using okhttp.